-The Babies environment is for children birth-23 months.
-In this room, our volunteers play with and pray for your children.
+The Babies environment is for kids birth-23 months.
+In this room, our volunteers play with and pray for your kids.

 NDC Students is our ministry for middle and high school students (6th-12th grade).
 At New Denver Church, we believe that parents are the primary spiritual developers of their children.
 However, we know that as kids get older, other relationships and influences begin to take a more prominent role in their lives.

 The goal of NDC Students is to come alongside families to support the spiritual development of students at this critical point in their faith journey as they begin to form their own personal relationships with Jesus Christ.
 We accomplish this through a combination of Bible study, worship, community, events, and service.
-For more information about how to get connected with NDC Students, feel free to contact Blake Brunner at [email protected].
+For more information about how to get connected with NDC Students, feel free to contact Emily Schulz at [email protected].